-Although Atlas constructed various sizes of wood-turning lathe for marketing by Sear, Roebuck as "Craftsman" products, their own range of such machines, from the early 1930s to the late 1950s, was much more limited.
-By 1941, and the advent of WW", wood lathes had even been displaced entirely from the Company's main catalog, and did not reappear again until 1948 when, in a dedicated Wood Lathe Sales Brochure, the new 12" x 36" Model 7121 (later the 7122) was introduced.
+Although Atlas (and other makers) constructed various sizes of wood-turning lathes for marketing by Sear, Roebuck as "Craftsman" products, their own range of such machines, from the early 1930s to the late 1950s, was much more limited.
+By 1941, and the advent of WW2, wood lathes had even been displaced entirely from the Company's main catalog - and did not reappear again until 1948 when, in a dedicated Wood Lathe Sales Brochure, the new 12" x 36" Model "7121" (later the "7122") was introduced.

-Heavily built (115 lb.), the lathe had all its main casting in iron to gain the mass which is so helpful in successful wood turning.
-The ground-finish, No. 2 Morse taper, 9/16"-bore headstock spindle ran on sealed, factory-preloaded and shimmed deep-grooved SKF ball bearings with, at first on the Model 7121, 1" x 8 t.p.i thread at both its ends (left-handed of course on the outboard, "bowl-turning" side) and later (on the Model 7121) a 1" x 10 t.p.i.
+In 1948 production of wood lathes resumed, the first model being the Model "7121", a simple machine, but heavily built (115 lb.).
+The lathe was also sold, mounted on an under-drive stand with variable-speed drive, as the Brodhead-Garret J-Line Model J-112.
+Like all good-quality wood lathes, to gain the mass that is so helpful in successful wood turning, all the main castings were in iron.
+Ground-finished, the No. 2 Morse taper, 9/16"-bore headstock spindle ran in sealed, factory-preloaded and shimmed deep-grooved SKF ball bearings with, at first on the Model "7121", was threaded 1" x 8 t.p.i at both its ends (left-handed, of course, on the outboard, "bowl-turning" side) and later (on the Model "7122") 1" x 10 t.p.i.
 The spindle carried a 4-step V pulley which, like the 10" Atlas metal lathe, had a ring of 60 indexing holes on the face of its largest pulley.
 The belt run over the pulley was guarded by a neat, swing-open cast-iron cover hinged from lugs cast into the rear section of the headstock.
 Faceplates were charged extra with several available including 9-inch and 5.25-inch combination types with radial slots (to hold and drive metal) and drilled holes for wood threaded to fit either inboard or outboard spindle; a plain 3.5-inch unit with just drilled holes for the inboard spindle and a 6-inch combination type for just the 1" x 8 t.p.i.
 Spindle.

 Normally, for wood turning, a standard American-style 60 Hz, 1725 r.p.m.
 1/2 hp (or optionally 1/3 hp) 1-phase (or 3-phase) electric motor was mounted behind the lathe and fastened directly to the bench.
 Considering how well specified Atlas metal lathes were (and how complete and well-integrated their drive systems), it is odd that the wood lathe was not even offered with a simple, adjustable motor-mounting plate - which would at least have allowed the belt to be slackened before changing speeds.
 A fixed-position "jackshaft" (countershaft) was, however, on the options' list and this retained the original direct-drive speeds of 635, 1230, 2430 and 4680 rpm while providing an additional, slower range, more suited to the turning of large-diameter bowls (and light-duty metal and plastic machining) of 197, 372, 710 and 1343 rpm.
-For assistance with bowl turning Atlas offered a rather unusual (for a small lathe) floor-standing rest and it is difficult to say why the flat end of the bed, which would seem to have offered an easy opportunity to design a simple and rugged bolt-on bowl-turning attachment, was not used as a mounting point.
-Such an accessory, as used on many other makes of lathe, would have had a much-superior range of adjustments - and been a great deal safer.
+For assistance with bowl turning, Atlas offered a rather unusual (for a small lathe) floor-standing rest and it is difficult to say why the flat end of the bed, was not used instead to carry a simple and rugged bolt-on bowl-turning attachment.
+Such an attachment, as used on many other makes of lathe, would have had a greater range of adjustments - and been a great deal safer.

 Mounted on a swivelling base and fitted with convenient, permanently-mounted handles, the standard tool holder had a T-piece a usefully long 12-inch T-rest with the option of three others: No. 5618 a right-angle for turning and facing at one setting and two shorter straight rests: No. 0-334 at 4-inches and No. 9-33 at 8-inches.
-While the tailstock was locked to the bed by a fixed, cam-action lever, the ruler-graduated, 21/8"-travel No. 2 Morse taper tailstock spindle was locked by a crude, direct acting bolt.
-Although the spindle was provided with self-eject for its centre, this meant that it could not be hollow - and so used as a handy guide for long-hole boring.
+While the tailstock was locked to the bed by a fixed, cam-action lever, the ruler-graduated, 21/8"-travel No. 2 Morse taper tailstock spindle was locked by a crude, direct-acting bolt.
+Although the spindle was provided with self-eject for its centre, this meant that it could not be hollow and hence not used as a handy guide for long-hole boring.